lezaz/lezaz/_posts/2014-10-02-including-plugins-in-themes.md

 ---
-layout: blog
+layout: post
 title:  "Should we include plugins in the Maera theme?"
 permalink: blog/including-plugins-in-themes-dilemma
+categories: general
+author_name : Aristeides Stathopoulos
+author_url : /about
+author_avatar: aristath
+show_avatar : false
+feature_image: header-bg.jpg
+show_related_posts: false
 ---

-This blog post is going to be alittle different than my previous ones...
+This blog post is going to be a little different than my previous ones...
 This one is more of a question.

 While developing the [Maera](https://github.com/wpmu/maera) theme, we needed to include libraries and scripts that are already present in other plugins.
 These include: